AppsterdamGreece/AppsterdamGreece.github.io/_drafts/2103-11-21-Appsterdam-OSS-Launch-Party-Lua-Vision.md

 On Thursday, November the 28th, [Giannis Gravezas] will launch and present [Lua Vision].

+## The Evening

+You are welcome to join on Thursday, November 28th, from 21:00 EST at [Stone Soup] in Athens.

+[Giannis Gravezas] will kick of the evening by presenting [Lua Vision], what it is, how it works and how you can contribute.

+We will provide several workstations with [Lua Vision] installed connected to a [Kinect] and a projector, and, off course, you can bring your own machine.
+We will help you get set up, answer any queston and show you what the module is capable of.

+We will provide some drinks and snacks and will accept donations to share in the costs.

 ## Lua Vision, an Open Source Kinect module in Lua

 [Lua Vision] is a module that provides facilities for using depth data in [Lua].
 It's main target is the primesense chipset which powers the Microsoft [Kinect].

 [Lua Vision] is aimed at both coders and artist who want to create artistic and academic visuals driven by the [Kinect].

 The module features: